 20 January 2025

-The Material Realisation Laboratory at Linköping University is a perfect place to learn more about different materials, their properties - and how they feel.
-With more than 1500 samples gathered in one room, its a great resourse for LiU's students.
+The Material Realisation Laboratory at Linköping University is a perfect place to learn more about different materials, their properties - and what they feel like.
+With more than 1,500 samples gathered in one room, it's a great resource for LiU's students.

 Jonatan Forslund and Emma Lundberg are standing at a table looking at material samples.

-Jonatan Forslund och Emma Lundberg visit the Material Realisation Laboratory.
+Jonatan Forslund and Emma Lundberg visit the Material Realisation Laboratory.
 Photographer: Victor Berlin

-LiU's material library, the Material Realisation Laboratory (MRL), is most likely unique of its kind in Sweden.
-Here, inside the A Building on Campus Valla, over 1500 different materials are gathered – all carefully sorted, categorized and labelled.
+LiU's material library, the Material Realisation Laboratory (MRL), is most likely unique in its kind in Sweden.
+Here, inside A Building on Campus Valla, more than 1,500 different materials are gathered – all carefully sorted, categorised and labelled.

-It´s a place where visitors can get a sense of different materials through their tactile and visual senses as well as learn more about them.
-MRL is available to everyone who studies at LiU.
+It's a place where visitors can get a sense of different materials through their tactile and visual senses as well as learn more about them.
+MRL is available to everyone studying at LiU.
 Part of its purpose is to serve as a meeting point, a place to discuss materials and material choices.
-Its also works as a classroom, where teaching and workshops are held.
+Its also functions as a classroom, where teaching and workshops are held.

 Material Realisation Laboratory.
 In the empty room there are three tables, as well as stools for these.
 One of the walls is largely filled with plastic boxes.